Newsfeed Now: 1 suspect in Austin mass shooting in custody, another at large; Principal goes viral for serenading graduating seniors

 Austin police confirm one suspect is in custody and another is still at large in connection with a mass shooting downtown that killed one and left at least 14 people hurt early Saturday morning.

-In party cities up and down the coast of Florida like Delray beach, fort Lauderdale, Hollywood and Miami, women are picking up men to drug and rob them.
+In party cities up and down the coast of Florida like Delray Beach, Fort Lauderdale, Hollywood and Miami, women are picking up men to drug and rob them.

 See the full story on NewsNation